osai-ai/tensor-stream/python_examples/fast_neural_style/README.md

 # Real-time video style transfer with TensorStream

 This example demonstrates how to use TensorStream with [fast-neural-style](https://github.com/pytorch/examples/tree/master/fast_neural_style) model.
 Input frames taken from RTMP stream are converted to Tensor and passed to trained model so augmented video is produced.
-The whole pipeline works in realitme
+The whole pipeline works in realtime

 ![](example.gif)